ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Capturing the Erymanthian Boar, a huge and terrifying beast.

 - Cleaning the Augean stables.
-Not only were these stables huge, they had not been cleaned for decades.
+Not only were these stables huge, they had not been cleaned in decades.

 - Slaying the Stymphalian Birds.
 These were man-eating birds with metallic beaks and feathers.